Creating Effective Posters

 - Design your poster as a slide in PowerPoint, and save the file as a .ppt file.
 To do this, create a new slide show and add a new slide by choosing “New Slide” from the “Insert” menu.
 To change the dimensions of this slide to poster size, select “Page Setup” from the “File” Menu.
-Then change the width and height to 36 inches.
+Then change the width to 42 inches and height to 36 inches.
 If you are submitting your poster to UAR for printing, save the final poster in .pdf format and submit the PDF version.

 - The computer connected to the plotter is a PC.
 If you are working on a Mac, check your file on a PC before submitting to ensure your fonts and images appear correctly.

 - Before printing, double and triple check your file for errors such as spelling mistakes or overlapping images.